patchinc/heartypatch/docs/index.md

 If you just want to use the HeartyPatch with the pre-loaded firmware, it comes ready to go.
 You do not have to do any programming to get it working.

-With the preloaded firmware, the HeartyPatch will do heart-rate and R-R interval measurement and send it over BLE through a standard Heart-rate service, as well as a separate custom HRV service that will provide parameters used for HRV analysis such as SD, Mean RR, PNN50 and SDNN.
+With the preloaded firmware, the HeartyPatch will do heart-rate and R-R interval measurement and send it over BLE through a standard [Heart-rate BLE service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.heart_rate.xml), as well as a separate custom HRV service that will provide parameters used for HRV analysis such as SD, Mean RR, PNN50 and SDNN.

+**HeartyPatch can be used with any Android app that supports the heart-rate profile.**

-<iframe src="https://player.vimeo.com/video/225759990" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/249182147" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## The HeartyPatch App for Android - BETA